Professor of English and Theatre

 A Year of Shakespeare: Reliving the World Shakespeare Festival, edited with Paul Edmondson and Erin Sullivan; introductory essay on history of theatre criticism; reviews of Macbeth and Troilus and Cressida).
 Bloomsbury, 2013.

-He is currently co-editing Shakespeare on European Festival Stages (Bloomsbury, 2021) with Florence March (Montpellier) and Nicoleta Cinpoes (Winchester).
+He is currently co-editing Shakespeare on European Festival Stages (Bloomsbury, 2021) with Florence March (Montpellier) and Nicoleta Cinpoes (Worcester).
 Forthcoming international collaborative projects include 'Macbeth in European Culture' (co-investigators: Juan Cerda (Murcia) and Maurizio Calbi (Palermo)) and 'Cymbeline in the Anthropocene' (multiple investigators, project lead Randall Martin (New Brunswick)).

 Professor Prescott will teach classes in drama, theatre, literature and ecology, and Shakespeare.